praschky/flood_risk_in_buffer/README.md

 ## 3. Spatial analysis.

-Ran Python script to create buffered points in a virtualenv with GDAL installed as:
+Run Python script to create buffered points in a virtualenv with GDAL installed as:

 source ~/workspace/envs/gis/bin/activate